FAQ: Low-carb & keto

 Can people with diabetes eat low carb?

 Yes.
-Diabetes is too much sugar in the blood, so by eating less carbohydrates that turn into sugar in the body, you can start reversing type 2 diabetes.
+In diabetes there is too much sugar in the blood, so by eating less carbohydrates that turn into sugar in the body, you can start reversing type 2 diabetes.

-However, you’ll have to monitor your blood sugars closely to avoid hypos, since the need for insulin drops on low carb.
+However, if you take insulin for either type of diabetes, you’ll have to monitor your blood sugars closely to avoid hypoglycemia (low blood sugar), since the need for insulin drops on low carb.

 Can people that have had their gallbladders removed eat low carb?